-5.9 Shock-hazard protection
+6.9 Shock-hazard protection

-5.9.1 Leakage current
+6.9.1 Leakage current

 Leakage current via the PE conductor results from the combination of equipment and cable leakage currents.
 The leakage current frequency pattern comprises a number of frequencies, whereby the residual-current circuit breakers definitively evaluate the 50Hz current.
-For this reason, the leakage current cannot be measured using a conventional multimeter.

 As a rule of thumb, the following assumption can be made for leakage current on our low-capacity cables at a mains voltage of 400 V, depending on the clock frequency of the output stage:

-I{leak} = n x 20mA + L x 1mA/m at 8kHz clock frequency at the output stage I{leak} = n x 20mA + L x 2mA/m at a 16kHz clock frequency at the output stage (where I{leak}=leakage current, n=number of amplifiers, L=length of motor cable)
+I{leak} = n x 20mA + L x 1mA/m at 8kHz clock frequency at the output stage I{leak} = n x 20mA + L x 2mA/m at a 16kHz clock frequency at the output stage (where I{leak} =leakage current, n=number of amplifiers, L=length of motor cable)